Why Recessed Can Lights Turn On and Off

 - The lamp is cover by glass and has frame, any ideas?

-This recessed lighting question came from: Dan, a Homeowner from Petaluma, CA
+This recessed lighting question came from: Dan, a Homeowner from Petaluma, California.

 Thanks for your recessed flush light question Dan.

-- It is not a problem in fact it is a great safety feature that prevents over heating which could lead to a fire.
+- This occurrence is not a problem or fault of the light fixture, in fact it is a great safety feature that prevents the light fixture from over heating which could possibly lead to a fire.

 How To Fix Recessed Flush Lights that Turn On and Off

-- The remedy is to install a light bulb with a lower wattage.
+- The remedy to stop a recessed light from going on and off is to install a light bulb with a lower wattage.

-- If the bulb is a 60 watt then replace it with an energy saving 56 watt bulb and this will take care of the problem.
+- If the light bulb is a 60 watt then replace it with an energy saving 56 watt bulb and this will typically take care of the problem.

 Be Careful and Be Safe - Never Work on Energized Circuits!